thinkdatascience/thinkdatascience.github.io/_posts/2019-08-08-write-a-new-post.md

 </div>

-Then, we fit our linear regression model on the dataset.
+Then, we fit a linear regression model on the dataset.

 ```python
 def linear_model_predictions(data):